Kansas Sexual Battery and Rape Laws

 Getting Legal Help

-If you have been charged with rape, sexual battery, or criminal sodomy, contact a Kansas criminal defense attorney as soon as possible.
+If you've been charged with rape, sexual battery, or criminal sodomy, contact a Kansas criminal defense attorney as soon as possible.
 A conviction for a sex crime can have serious and lasting consequences, including time in prison and sex offender registration.
 If you are trying to determine the legality of any kind of conduct, make sure to consult an experienced attorney.
 The law is complex and can change.
 An attorney can help you navigate the criminal justice system and obtain the best possible outcome in your case.

 (Kan.
-Stat. §§ 21-5204, -5501, -5503 to -5505, -6602, -6611, -6804; 22-4901 et seq.; 23-2505 (2021); State v.
+Stat. §§ 21-5204, -5501, -5503 to -5505, -6602, -6611, -6804; 22-4901 et seq.; 23-2505 (2024); State v.
 Franco, 49 Kan.
 App.
 2d 924, 934-35 (2014).)

 Get Professional Help